jjokah/hackerrank/README.md

 # HackerRank

-HackerRank is platform where developers can hone their problem-solving skills in various domains such as Algorithms, Mathematics, Data Structures, AI, and more.
+HackerRank is a platform where developers can hone their problem-solving skills in various domains such as Algorithms, Mathematics, Data Structures, AI, and more.

 Developers can
 - participate in coding contests,